mthssdrbrg/erforscher/README.md

 # Erforscher

-Erforscher is a poor man's service discovery tool that uses the AWS EC2 APIs to (optionally) filter instance from a configured set of `tags` and writes hostnames (derived from a configured `name` tag) and private IP address mappings to `/etc/hosts` (or any file of your choosing).
+Erforscher, German for "explorer", is a poor man's service discovery tool that utilizes the AWS EC2 APIs to filter instances from a configured set of `tags` and writes hostnames (derived from a configured `name` tag) and private IP address mappings to `/etc/hosts` (or any file of your choosing).

 By default, Erforscher will look for a configuration file in the following places (and in the given order);